-ENTERPRISE RENFREW C
+ENTERPRISE RENFREW

-(hereinafte elled the "Licensee
+(hereinafte led the "Licensee

-WHEREAS The Licensor is a registere way of the lands and premises municipally known as Town Hall, 127 Rag St S, Parrew, 100 (the "Property"), which contains a commercial building (the "Build")
+WHEREAS The Licensor is registers of the lands and premises municipally known as Town Hall, 127 Rag St S, P arew, to (the "Property"), which contains a commercial building (the "Build")

-AND WHEP to the tensor offense non-exclusive, communal office setting to multiple licensees of the first floor of the Built to known as Unit 1 and shown highlighted in purple on Scheder A" attached this Agreen at (the "Licensed Premises");
+AND WHEP to the rensor office a non-exclusive, communal office setting to multiple licensees of the first floor of the Built tensor as Unit 1 and shown highlighted in purple on Scheduc A" attached this Agreen to (the "Licensed Premises");

-AND CEREAS the product of Liceasee have agreed that the Licensee may use the Licensed Process in a manner, to appropriate purpose, during the time period, and on the terms and condition and in this Agreement;
+AND EREAS the Licensee have agreed that the Licensee may use the Licensed Press in manner, and purpose, during the time period, and on the terms and condition that in this Agreement;

-THERE SE in consideration of the sum of \$1.00, the mutual covenants, and components is the herein, and for other good and valuable consideration, the receipt and sufficiency of when the hereby acknowledged, the parties covenant and agree as follows:
+THERE BE in consideration of the sum of \$1.00, the mutual covenants, and components in the herein, and for other good and valuable consideration, the feceipt and suffice by of where hereby acknowledged, the parties covenant and agree as follows:

-Definitions.' following terms have the meanings specified or referred to in this in 1:
+Definitions. 'following terms have the meanings specified or referred to in this in 1:

-received" has the meaning given to it in the introductory section above and in the all the provisions of and schedules to this Agreement, including, without limitation, the Licence.
+regard" has the meaning given to it in the introductory section above and all the provisions of and schedules to this Agreement, including, without limitation, the Licence.
 Termination of this Agreement includes, without limitation, termination of the Licence.